knowit/hlf/cloud/README.md

 When building a server image with Packer, an `.env` file must be present.
 This file will be saved to the image during building, and is used by Docker Compose when starting a server container.

 **Project variables**
 Luckily for us there are some variables that must be set!
 As these are not shared between modules, and are not globally needed for e.g. `gcloud`, they are not stored as environment variables.
+This file's name is `gcp.json`.

-To download the secrets, follow the steps below:
+To download the secrets, follow the steps in the [root README](../), under **Secrets**.

-1. Find the
-    - project name
-    - bucket name
-    - keyring name
-    - cryptokey name
-1. Change current directory:
-   `cd hlf/secrets_handler`
-1. Download the `.env` and `gcp.json` files by calling:
-   `python download_secret.py <file name> <project name> <bucket name> <keyring> <cryptokey> --out ../secrets`
-   where `<file name>` should be substituted for `.env` and `gcp.json`, and the rest of the argument should match the names from point 1.

 ### Docker Compose (yml)
 The server needs a file called `docker-compose.yml` to be able to start the API container.
 A template file called `docker-compose.yml.pytemplate` is used as a baseline, and is combined with a few variables from `gcp.json`.